part 87-147 - wheels too large

 Thomas

-I have looked into this situation.
+Good Morning!
+I've been looking into this situation for you.
 The axle of the 87-147 roller is just slightly larger than the housing (a little less than 1/64").
-This additional width does not cause problems because this roller is made to lock into the windows on the ends.
-This roller should not be held into the window sash frame by the width of the housing.
+However the good news is that this added width doesn't seem cause any operational problems.
+The roller is made to lock into the window on the ends, so the width of the housing shouldn't come into play during installation.

 87-147 will work with the Masterview windows from the 1990's that are very common in the Phoenix area, However you will have to make a very slight modification which is very easy.